 A prominent interior feature is the 12.3in touchscreen, which as you’d expect has built-in Android Auto and Apple CarPlay connectivity.
 It can also be operated from a central touchpad between the seats; this works better than the similar Honda/Acura technology, just about, but we remain unconvinced that remote touchpads are the future of infotainment controls.

-The final element of the Black Line package is a customized, two-piece set of black Zero Halliburton travel cases: a 22in carry-on and a 26in medium travel case.
+In the US only, the final element of the Black Line package is a customized, two-piece set of black Zero Halliburton travel cases: a 22in carry-on and a 26in medium travel case.
 This ‘Edge Lightweight Collection for Lexus’ luggage boasts a Lexus grille motif on the interior lining and a Lexus-embossed leather logo badge.
-We haven’t seen the cases so can’t comment on the quality; they’re sent to customers after they purchase a Black Line vehicle.
+The cases are sent to customers after they purchase a Black Line vehicle.

 Lexus remains better known for relaxed, hushed progress than for a sporty drive, and that remains the case here, even on those big, 20in rims and with passive ‘performance’ dampers in place of the adaptive suspension found in the regular F Sport package.
 There’s an underlying firmness but thankfully the ride is never hard.
 Our tester had Bridgestone Blizzak DM-V2 winter tires that felt fine in slushy conditions; check out our winter-tire roundup for more on these essential safety items.

 In non-hybrid form, the RX is not an economical vehicle, despite its love of switching to an inappropriately named Eco mode whenever possible.
 Using it around town over the course of a week delivered a painful 14.5L/100km (16mpg) from the 295-HP V6, well short of the official city driving figure of 12.2L/100km (19mpg).